Armadillan/practice2048/README.md

 ### Other things to do:
 * Java but with abstract class instead of interface
+    * Try this with different languages as well, avoid code duplication
 * Electron + Typescript GUI
 * Java GUI